Parallel Construction and Other Lies

 “The only apparent reason for maintaining secrecy was to deprive [Ross] of the use of the information.”

 – Joshua Dratel protesting against keeping Force a secret from Ross’s jury.

 December 15, 2014 – At the same hearing, AUSA Turner told Judge Forrest that the Silk Road admin account Force and Bridges hijacked could not be used to take over other accounts on the site:

 Judge Forrest: “Could he have faked being someone else?”

 AUSA Turner: “No, you can’t do that.
 No.”

 This was false too.

-February 3, 2015 – In exchange for a “significant concession,” AUSA Turner told Dratel that he would admit a statement in trial from Andrew Jones, one of DPR’s employees, that showed that different people controlled the DPR account at different times.
-Then, once in court, AUSA Turner objected to its admission and Judge Forrest sustained his objection and precluded the evidence.
+February 3, 2015 – In exchange for a “significant concession,” AUSA Turner told Dratel that he would admit a statement in trial from Andrew Jones, one of DPR’s employees, that showed that different people controlled the DPR accounts at different times.
+Then, once in court, AUSA Turner objected to its admission, and Judge Forrest sustained his objection and precluded the evidence.